ceterumnet/alpaca-web/UI_STYLE_CONSISTENCY_PLAN.md

 1. Update existing UI components to use the new design token system:

-   - ✅ Button.vue
+   - □ Button.vue (Marked as previously complete, but found to be removed from the project.
+Unchecked.)
-   - ✅ Icon.vue
+   - ✅ Icon.vue (Added to Style Guide, sizing/styling reviewed and updated)
-   - ✅ EnhancedPanelComponent.vue
+   - □ EnhancedPanelComponent.vue (Marked as previously complete, but found to be removed from the project.
+Unchecked.)
    - ✅ ToastNotification.vue
    - ✅ ButtonGroup.vue
    - ✅ NotificationCenter.vue